 The area surrounding the house is also very interesting.
 There are many different kinds of trees growing here such as Mangosteen, Rose Apple, Banana, Bamboo, different kinds of vegetables, and especially the Dragon Fruit tree.
 A walk around the garden before saying good bye to the ladies can be a very nice conclusion of our visit to their home.

 Upon leaving the house, we can continue walking along the village path.
 There is a family run Kindergarten where you can say “hello” and talk to the kids from the gate.
 There is also a house built by the local government for Vietnam’s Heroic Mother – the lady who lost her 2 sons and her husband in the war.
 She really likes to have people visit her house.
 Then we can walk further along the path, seeing local people living in their houses, some other garden houses, some local grocery shops, and a big workshop where different kinds of Hue cakes are made for delivery to the city.
 You can watch the group of more than ten ladies sitting, chitchatting and preparing the cakes.
 They are always open to greet you to their workshop, and interacting with them is great fun for both sides.
-This is also one of the great experiences on the walking tour to Kim Long village in the full day Hue Imperial City Tour.
+This is also one of the great experiences on the walking tour to Kim Long village.